EtienneCmb/visbrain/docs/sleep.rst

 Hypnogram scoring
 ~~~~~~~~~~~~~~~~~

-Sleep offers three possibilities to score the hypnogram, during the :ref:`navigation` using shortcuts, manually using the :ref:`scoretable` or in :ref:`liveedit`.
+Sleep offers two possibilities to score the hypnogram, i.e. during the :ref:`navigation` using shortcuts or using the :ref:`scoretable`.

 .. figure::  picture/picsleep/sleep_scoring.png
    :align:   center

-   Hypnogram scoring table.
+   Hypnogram scoring.

 .. _navigation: